kappnav/design/kam-auto-creation.md

 1. when config map created, create kam
 1. when config map updated, update kam
 1. when config map deleted, delete kam

+Questions:
+1. the kam creation is done by the kappnav operator during the installation and the kam creation/update/deletion is performed by the kappna controller?